-Many people feel that open air exercise makes them feel healthy and well.
-The more you move around outdoors, the stronger the well-being effect of nature is.
-Indeed, it has been noticed that people who move around outdoors are more likely to exercise repeatedly than those who exercise indoors.
+Many people simply experience a sense of health and well-being after getting exercise in nature.
+The more exercise you get in nature, the greater the impact nature will have on well-being.
+Indeed, it has been found that people who exercise outdoors are more likely to keep it up than those who exercise indoors.

-If you move around regularly and avoid long bouts of sitting, this can help to prevent chronic illnesses such as cardiovascular disease, type 2 diabetes and musculoskeletal problems.
-Regular activity is as important to your health as not smoking!
+Regular exercise and avoiding sitting for extended periods of time prevent chronic illnesses, such as cardiovascular diseases, type 2 diabetes and musculoskeletal problems.
+Regular exercise is just as important to your overall health as not smoking!

 Additional Information on the Health Impacts of Being in Nature